 After I graduated from law school, I thought I had all the answers.
 I was trained to be an adversarial thinker—I mean, just think of any legal case.
 So-and-So “versus” So-and-So.
 The “versus” says it all.

-When you’re faced with marriage problems, the same kind of adversarial tone can easily set it – you become opposing parties, each of you trying to convince the other that you’re right…or at least, that you’ve done nothing wrong…or if you have, you had a good reason for it.
+When you’re faced with marriage problems, the same kind of adversarial tone can easily set in.
+You can become opposing parties, each of you trying to convince the other that you’re right… or at least, that you’ve done nothing wrong… or if you have, you had a good reason for it.
 You had a good defense.
 There were mitigating factors.

 If you’re dealing with a spouse who has hurt you through an affair or some other kind of serious wrong, this probably sounds quite familiar.
 And unfortunately, this kind of adversarial tone can get worse and worse, until you really do find yourself in court—divorce court.

 For me, things changed after I realized I had no real desire to be a practicing lawyer, and so began to work in divorce mediation instead, adapting my legal training to that purpose.
 In that capacity, I saw how this adversarial tone had been cranked up so high that spouses couldn’t even hear each other anymore.
 And despite how many couples had reported going to couples counseling, things hadn’t changed.
 The tone hadn’t changed.

 Even in the counselor’s office, some clients told me, it felt like a “versus” situation, one full of finger-pointing, accusations and excuses.
 When it came to marital issues surrounding affairs, there was even a sort of matrimonial perjury, where the unfaithful spouse continued to be dishonest about aspects of the affair, sometimes even lying about having ended it.